ablmsky/PatentAnalyzer/README.md

 This application - my university project (not my idea at all, actually)

 What will be in this app?
-I get data from worlbank.org parse it and try to visualize all info.
+I get data from worlbank.org get it and try to visualize all info.
 Like in example with charts from Charts Pod https://cocoapods.org/pods/Charts
 #
 Stack of technology which will be here: